cleverdumb/sandLang/doc.md

 `[alias]` map to the type of the element *(Change of type)* `[defined symbol]` defined to be a cell in a previous step *(Transfer)*

-Transfer vs Change of type - *Transfer* keeps the properties of the source, while *change of type* resets them to default values
+Transfer vs Change of type - *Transfer* keeps the properties of the source, while *change of type* resets them to default values\
+Also only *change of type* executes *init* block

 Non-static properties are copied with default values to the new cell